Norwegian Wood

 dressed.
 They took the table near the door, spent some time looking

-over the menu and discussing their options, until one of them reported
+over the menu and discussing their options, until one of them

 their choices to the waitress.